General Atomics Aeronautical Systems, Inc

 To learn more, visit the General Atomics Aeronautical Systems, Inc Partner Hub: Innovation Partner Hub

-Posted by Olivia Hannam Olivia is a Junior Editor and Copywriter at Defense Advancement.
+Posted by Olivia Hannam Olivia is an Editor and Copywriter at Defense Advancement.
 She graduated with First-Class Honours in History from the University of Exeter, where she developed a strong passion for research and clear communication.
 Since joining DA in 2025, Olivia’s focus lies in producing insightful content that highlights the latest developments and innovations shaping the defense sector, with a particular interest in naval technology and maritime defense.
 Connect

 More from General Atomics Aeronautical Systems, Inc